akashpawar6474/DSA_Problem_Solving_Part2/README.md

 526. License Key Formatting => this is very donkey work(implementation based NO LOGIC) problem
 527. Hand of Straights => prepare freq table and use minheap according to question
 528. RLE Iterator => very simple problem with one observation only ..
+529. Online Election => this is combination of hashmap and binary search ..